taatuut/solace-agent-mesh-core-plugins/sam-graph-database/README.md

    - Provide `SCHEMA_SUMMARY` with a natural language summary
    - Useful when you want to control exactly how the schema is presented to the agent

-The schema information helps the LLM generate more accurate GQL queries from natural language.
+The schema information helps the LLM generate more accurate Cypher queries from natural language.

 ## Query Examples

-The Graph Database agent supports providing example queries to improve natural language to GQL conversion accuracy.
+The Graph Database agent supports providing example queries to improve natural language to Cypher conversion accuracy.
 This is particularly useful for:
 - Teaching the agent about domain-specific terminology
 - Demonstrating preferred query patterns
 - Improving accuracy for complex queries